Strong approximation and central limit theorems for multiscale stochastic gene networks: Central limit theorem

 Thus, there exists $C>0$, such that, for all $0\leq t\leq T$

 Hence, from Markov's inequality, for all $\alpha>0$, we have

 This ends the proof. \end{proof}

-On the other hand, $U^N$ and $\xi^N$ only converge for the Skorokhod topology.
-Moreover, these convergences are, essentially, convergences in distribution only.
-Hence, $V^N$ also only weakly converges, for the Skorokhod topology.
-The key argument to obtain convergence for this topology is the tightness.
+On the other hand, the convergence of the processes $U^N$ and $\xi^N$ is, essentially, a convergences in distribution only.
+The key argument, to obtain this convergence, is the tightness.
 In the case of $\xi^N$, it results from Arzel\`a-Ascoli theorem directly.
 This term is specific to our multiscale model.
 It describes the contribution of the discrete scale on $V^N$.
 As we remarked, the sequence $(Y^N)_N$ is stationary with large probability.
 This suggests that $\xi^N$ does not have any contribution.
 This allows lifting the convergence in distribution to a convergence in probability.

-\begin{lemme} Assume that $(V_0^N)_N$ is bounded, then, for all $T>0$ the sequence $\xi^N$ converges in probability, for the Skorokhod topology on $\DD([0,T])$, to $0$. \end{lemme}
+\begin{lemme} Assume that $(V_0^N)_N$ is bounded, then, for all $T>0$ the sequence $\xi^N$ converges in probability, for the uniform topology on $\DD([0,T])$, to $0$. \end{lemme}

 \begin{proof} Firstly, the sequence $(\xi^N)_{N\geq 1}$ is tight in $\CC([0,T])$.
 Indeed, for all $N$, $\xi^N$ is differentiable and we have

 Besides, from Theorem \ref{prop:LGN}, $(\sqrt{N}(Z_N-Z))_{N\geq1}$ is bounded in $\L^1$ for the uniform topology on $\DD([0,T])$.
 So, there exist a constant $C>0$ such that